 While WCAG Level A is commonly discussed, and allows organizations to cover the accessibility basics, WCAG Level AA goes further toward making web content accessible for users in a wider variety of contexts.
-This is why most accessibility experts, including those at eSSENTIAL Accessibility, recommend this conformance level.
+This is why most accessibility experts, including those at Level Access, recommend this conformance level.
 As a reminder, at this conformance level, the web page and content would satisfy all Level A and Level AA success criteria.

 Let’s look at another example.
 While the Level A requirement discussed in the previous section (Success Criterion 1.4.1) pertains to the use of color, Success Criterion 1.4.3, Contrast (Minimum), a Level AA requirement, goes beyond the simple use of color and identifies specifications for the contrast between colors used.

 Consider the web page that uses blue for hyperlinked text.
 For example’s sake, let’s say this web page has a light blue color for its background.
 If the contrast between these two shades of blue is not at least 4.5 to 1, the web page would fail to conform to Success Criterion 1.4.3.
 The page would not pass Level AA requirements for use of color because the low contrast between the hyperlinked text and background may prevent some users from being able to read it at all.
 (To learn more about the role of color contrast in web accessibility, check out our blog on color contrast checkers.)

 Because WCAG Level A allows such barriers to remain, it is best to conform to Level AA standards.